 Nico's powers seem to grow more and more lethal with each arc.
 In just the first issue of volume 2, she splits the supervillain Wrecker into several pieces,while keeping him alive.
 At the end of volume 2, she essentially traps the Yorkeses in a timeline where they're doomed to witness their future selves' evil and foolish actions, unable to change anything, until their deaths.

 In the post-Whedon arcs, Nico becomes increasingly comfortable with using her magic on her own teammates - attempting to stop Xavin's heart after believing that the latter had turned against the team, trying to use a spell to compel Chase to tell the truth, and, in the last story arc, using what amounts to Mind Rape on Klara because the poor girl is suffering from a panic attack and her crying is getting on other people's nerves.
-And then there's the short story from Breaking into Comics The Marvel Way, "It's Not Lupus", where Nico loses her temper at Molly and Chase and accidentally poisons them with magic (and then tries to blame the whole thing on Klara, postulating that Klara brought some sort of disease with her to the 21st century.
+And then there's the short story from Breaking into Comics The Marvel Way, "It's Not Lupus", where Nico loses her temper at Molly and Chase and accidentally poisons them with magic.